iterative/katacoda-scenarios/tutorials/versioning/step4.md

 # Switching between versions

-In GIT we get a version of the code with `git checkout`.
+In Git we get a version of the code with `git checkout`.
 After that we need to run `dvc checkout` as well, to get from the DVC cache the version of the data that corresponds to this version of the code.
-The corresponding version of the data is recorded on `.dvc` files (which are tracked with GIT).
+The corresponding version of the data is recorded on `.dvc` files (which are tracked with Git).

 <img url="/dvc/courses/tutorials/versioning/assets/versioning.png" />